 Turnover is high this cycle in the Mississippi Legislature.
 Before Election Day, we knew that 21% of the State Senate and 9% of the House would not be on the ballot for re-election.
 As this blog goes out, two (2) incumbents have also lost their races.
 Speaker Phil Gunn (R) is expected to maintain his leadership post in 2020 but there will be a new House Speaker Pro Tem.
 The House will also see a new Ways and Means Committee Chair.
 The Senate will also need to elect a new Senate Pro Tem before next session.
 The Senate will also see a new Appropriations Chair; the former chair ran for State Treasurer and was defeated in that primary election.
 Republicans have gained a 69% supermajority in the State Senate making the projected 2020 partisan split of the chamber 36R – 16D.
 As of this morning, Republicans are expected to maintain their 60% supermajority in the State House.
-Several House races are too close to call, however the current projected split is 74R – 43D – 3 undecided.
+The current projected split in the House is 74R – 46D – 1Ind.

 The Virginia Legislature has flipped to Democratic control making the state a Democratic trifecta.
 As of this morning, Democrats hold a one (1) seat majority in the State Senate making the projected 2020 partisan split 21D – 19R.
 The Virginia Lt.
 Governor is also a Democrat and has a responsibility of casting tie-breaking votes in the State Senate.
 Democrats now hold a 5-seat majority in the State House making the projected 2020 partisan split 55D – 45R.
 State Senator, and likely soon-to-be Majority Leader, Dick Saslaw (D) stated that gun control, education funding, and affordable healthcare issues will be key issues of focus during the upcoming 2020 legislative session.